-Are you seeing a popup with a 403 error when you try to view your Search Console Report?
+Are you seeing an error when you try to view your Search Console Report?

 - ExactMetrics is installed and activated.

 - Your website is authenticated and connected to Google Analytics.